 Author and speaker Simon Sinek wrote about this in Start with Why.
 He outlined from a marketing perspective how businesses that organised themselves around why they do something, rather than what they do create greater brand loyalty and often an almost emotional relationship.
 This can manifest itself in irrational behaviour, we would queue overnight for a new model iPhone, but we don’t for a Samsung or a Nokia, or any other brand.

 This is not about business though.
-This blog is about us.
+Like this blog is about us.

-When I studied NLP a few years ago I was profoundly moved by one specific phrase, “everything that we do, we do with positive intention.”
-If we open ourselves to this idea it is a game changer for our personal psychology.
+When I studied NLP about 10 years ago I was profoundly moved by one specific phrase, “everything that we do, we do with positive intention.”
+If we open ourselves to this idea it is a game changer for our personal and social psychology.
 When faced by apparently irrational or antisocial behaviour we seek the “Why".
 Instead of being affronted or challenged we become curious.

 When I seek to understand your intentions, to recognise your “Why", I level the playing field.
 Suddenly I can measure your actions within the same frame of reference as I do my own.
 If we can do this, it is a more logical rather judgemental analysis, more along the lines of “what would I do in such a situation.”